-You are up to date with your COVID-19 vaccines when you have received all doses in the primary series and one booster when eligible, as shown below.
+You are up to date with your COVID-19 vaccines when you have received all doses in the primary series and all recommended boosters.

 - The recommendations will be different depending on your age, your health status, what vaccine you first received, and when you first got vaccinated.

 - CDC recommends that everyone ages 6 months and older get their primary series of COVID-19 vaccine, and everyone ages 12 years and older also receive a booster.
 Some people can receive two boosters.

 - People who are moderately or severely immunocompromised have specific COVID-19 vaccine recommendations, including recommendations for a booster.
 Learn more about COVID-19 vaccine recommendations for people who are moderately or severely immunocompromised.

 - Use CDC’s COVID-19 booster tool to learn if and when you can get boosters to stay up to date with your COVID-19 vaccines.